kognise/obsidian-aviation/FAR/Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md

 \(1\) The party must state the specific grounds for withholding the information from the public.

 \(2\) If the party claims that the information is protected under 51 U.S.C.
 50916, and if both the complainant and the respondent agree that the information is protected under that section, the administrative law judge must grant the motion.
 If one party does not agree that the information is protected under 51 U.S.C.
 50916 the administrative law judge must decide.
-Either party may file an interlocutory appeal of right under §406.173(c).
+Either party may file an interlocutory appeal of right under [[Volume 4/B Procedure/0406 Investigations, enforcement, and administrative review.md#§406.173   Interlocutory appeals.|§406.173]](c).

 \(3\) If the party claims that the information should be protected on grounds other than those provided by 51 U.S.C.
 50916 the administrative law judge must grant the motion if, based on the motion and any response to the motion, the administrative law judge determines that disclosure would be detrimental to safety, disclosure would not be in the public interest, or that the information is not otherwise required to be made available to the public.